A weird movie

 A band of mysterious tribal people descends one dark night on the frontier town Bright Hope, killing a stable boy, grabbing the horses, and kidnapping the sheriff’s deputy and the pretty wife (Lili Simmons).
 She’s the wife of cowboy O’Dwyer, played by Patrick Wilson, with a gammy leg from start to finish, and a crutch under one oxter except when crawling along the dry ground through scrub, which is a lot of the time.
 Well, the savages know what hard working goodies to take, the horses and the woman.

 And savages they are.
 They can’t speak, but instead have evolved an extra breast bone with a hole in it that allows them to holler like a steam locomotive crossing the plains.
-And the chief among them has grown hog tusks.
+The chief among them has hog tusks.
 Dental care must be a nightmare for the tribe.

 Despite convalescing from a broken leg, O’Dwyer joins a posse consisting of the town’s aging, grizzled sheriff, (Kurt Russell), plying his usual gruff, easy-going persona, a condescending but smart, puckish gunslinger, (Matthew Fox) and the most exhausted deputy in the Western territories, played by a very funny Richard Jenkins, barely recognizable in grey hair, beard and spectacles.

 Jenkins is constantly barging into scenes half-tripping, memory going fast, slumping against walls and horses, his every weary line spoken like a deathbed oration.
 But all that makes him interesting.
-They’re all interesting, the actors committing to the script wholeheartedly.
+They’re all interesting, the actors committing to the script.

 Old western homilies and sensibilities